HassanAliAsghar/PakvehicleReId/README.md

 ### Results
 Here are some results of proposed text detector on our PakVehicle-ReID dataset.
 ![Qualitative Examples of SOTA Methods on PakVehicle-ReID](https://github.com/HassanAliAsghar/PakvehicleReId/blob/main/docs/result.png)
+ ### Acknowledgments
+ This code is inspired by (https://github.com/Jakel21/vehicle-ReID-baseline)